ryu-ryuk/Empusa/README.md

   - Fonts: **TTF ➡️ OTF** conversion.
   - Images: Supports conversion between **JPEG**, **PNG**, **GIF**, **BMP**, and **TIFF** formats.
   - PDF Compression: Compress PDFs with different size options.
-- **Cloud Storage Integration ☁️**: Empusa integrates with AWS S3 or Google Cloud Storage to store and manage your converted files.

 ## Current Limitations 🚧
 As of today, the following features are operational: